publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

                 (iii) __Application__

-                The Secretary shall apply the payment modifier established under this subsection for items and services furnished—

-                    (I) beginning on January 1, 2015, with respect to specific physicians and groups of physicians the Secretary determines appropriate; and

-                    (II) beginning not later than January 1, 2017, with respect to all physicians and groups of physicians.
+                    The Secretary shall apply the payment modifier established under this subsection for items and services furnished on or after January 1, 2015, with respect to specific physicians and groups of physicians the Secretary determines appropriate, and for services furnished on or after January 1, 2017, with respect to all physicians and groups of physicians.
+Such payment modifier shall not be applied for items and services furnished on or after January 1, 2019.

             (C) __Budget neutrality__